 He is a supporter of numerous charities, including a role as trustee in his local hospital.

-As President of Project, Laurence S. Vallee manages Project’s global operations and oversees the day-to-day operations of the company’s world headquarters.
-Laurence contributed significantly to George P. Johnson’s transition from a strictly event production company into a leading engagement marketing agency by aiding in the successful integration of acquired businesses and greenfield operations, especially Raumtechnik, a German stand-building company, and the company’s European engagement marketing agencies in Germany, the United Kingdom, France, and Belgium.
-Laurence also has an extensive background in exhibition production management and internal operations having begun his career with GPJ in 1979.
+As former long-standing President of Project, Laurence S. Vallee managed Project’s global operations and oversaw the day-to-day operations of the company’s world headquarters.
+Laurence contributed significantly to George P. Johnson’s transition from an event production company into a leading experience marketing agency by aiding in the successful integration of acquired businesses and greenfield operations in Germany, the United Kingdom, France, and Belgium.

 John Clinton is one of Project’s independent board members.
 Having held C-level leadership roles in the communications industry John brings a unique strategic insight into branding, marketing and communications issues, in addition to his wealth of experience in creative company leadership roles.
 Most recently John was Head of Creative and Content for Edelman North America.
 John previously worked at Transcontinental Media in both publishing and digital communications.
 He was also CEO of Grey Canada, headed J Walter Thompson Chicago and JWT Canada, and was President of Enterprise Advertising.
 John is an accomplished sculptor with a focus in bronze.
 His work lives in collections in Canada, the U.S. and Europe and has been in shows in Chicago, Toronto, Vancouver, Whistler and Banff.

 Steven G. Felsher is an executive with extensive experience in finance, administration, governance, and other aspects of public and private company management and oversight.